When in the realm of too-sentient things

 She shows you blood as well as green fields.

-You have to see the beautiful in the brutal
+You must see the beauty within the brutal

-Or else you will never be at rest.
+If you ever want to be at rest.

 The wind blows the way it knows